meyerbe/LES_analysis/README.md

 Cython interfaces to thermodynamic functions from C-files, that are directly copied from PyCLES (in _Csrc_)
 - `plotting_functions.py`: plotting functions for Data scatterplot, sampling

+__CloudClosure_zlayer:__
+- based on `CloudClosure_sat`
+- additional accumulation of data points (LES fields as training data) over _several levels_ to take into account the box height of large-scale models

 __Repositories:__
 - _CloudClosure_: test version, in python
 - _CloudClosure_unsat_: test of unsaturated thermodynamics, to verify LES output